keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

     |  3877.55 |
     |        ⁞ |

+Method for *manual* signal processing using impulses as tags:

+7. Setup force gauge and measuring instrument as instructed previously in **Steps 1-5**
+8. Begin collecting data on the measurement device; measurement devices that can log to .csv file preferred
+9. Drop weights into receptacle from a similar height.
+Note: this will create an impulse when a weight is added
+10. Wait for receptacle to settle
+11. Repeat for increasing weight increments until satisfied

+## Tips for limiting effects of *plasticity*:
+As the sensors structural material is made of a polymer, it is subject to plastic deformation.
+Most materials are subject to elastic deformation, temporary elongation caused by stress.
+When subject to stress higher than it's elastic limit, polymers will tend to continue deform permanently, this is called *plastic deformation*.
+- Ensure that the cantilever is not overloaded and  is returning to a neutral plane after loading
+- As per the cantilever loading equation, an increase in the thickness in the cantilever will result in a stiffer beam and a higher load range
+- Print using stiffer structural filaments

+## Processing Data
+Using the *tagging* method:
+1. Search for tags in table
-18. Discard the resistance values *between* framed weight increments as being subject to the impulses of suddenly loading and unloading weights.
+2. Discard the resistance values *between* framed weight increments as being subject to the impulses of suddenly loading and unloading weights.
 Example:

     | Number of weights | Mass in grams | Resistance in ohms |
     |------------------:|--------------:|-------------------:|